vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Saturday 2026-07-11, I skipped all exercises since I was out of cooked vegetables and needed to fit in cooking before my first meal.

+## 2026-07-14: skipped all exercises except an off-cycle exercise

+On Tuesday 2026-07-14, in order to catch up with a huge cyclic personal chores backlog, I skipped all exercises except the humming-with-intermittent-pauses exercise that I was executing off-cycle to investigate and address recent performance regression.